 Landscape Partnership Schemes are what they say they are –

 they’re about looking after a particular landscape...and they are about partnership

 Bill Jenman, Project Manager Touching the Tide

-In the heart of the Cambridgeshire and Norfolk Fens, this scheme focuses on the distinctive rural, open and tranquil landscape surrounding the Ouse Washes.
+In the heart of the Cambridgeshire and Norfolk Fens, this scheme is now finished but focused on the distinctive rural, open and tranquil landscape surrounding the Ouse Washes.

 The area targeted by the OWLP scheme is a large area of wetlands and washland set within productive agricultural land.
 The area focuses on the Old Bedford and New Bedford Rivers in the Cambridgeshire and Norfolk Fens and includes the RSPB nature reserves to its south, near St Ives and Fen Drayton.
 This unique landscape area includes or abuts a large number of vibrant small settlements and is close to the market towns and cities of Downham Market, Chatteris, March, Littleport, Ely, Cambridge and St. Ives.

 This scheme is now finished, but from 2013-July 2016 it focused on the Suffolk Coast and the issues concerned with coastal change.